cesarnieblam/cesarnieblam/Understand-the-face-vocabulary.md

 Describes the process of comparing two faces against a given threshold, called face distance.

 You can adjust the threshold via `--similar-face-distance`.
 Default is `0.85`.
-In case you experience bouncing on a single person video, try to lower the threshold or disable face recognition by using `--many-faces`.
+In case you experience bouncing on a single person video, try to increase the threshold to `1.5` or disable face recognition by using `--many-faces`.

 ### Face distance